The Cuban tree boa, as the name suggests, spends a lot of time in the trees.

 As their name suggests, Cuban tree boas are found in Cuba and its surrounding islands.

-The IUCN believes the Cuban tree boa to be critically endangered.
+The IUCN believes the Cuban tree boa to be near threatened.

 Threats to the Cuban tree boa include natural disasters and being killed by humans, who view them as a threat to livestock.